Multatuli: Legacy

-Multatuli was one of Sigmund Freud's favorite writers; his name heads a list of 'ten good books' that Freud drew up in 1907.
-Several other writers from different generations were appreciative of Multatuli, like Karl Marx, Anatole France, Willem Elsschot, Hermann Hesse, Thomas Mann, Heinrich Mann as well as Johanna van Gogh, and many first-wave feminists (suffragists).
+Multatuli was one of Sigmund Freud's favorite writers; his name heads a list of 'ten good books' Freud drew up in 1907.
+Several other writers from different generations were appreciative of Multatuli, including Karl Marx, Anatole France, Willem Elsschot, Hermann Hesse, Thomas Mann, Heinrich Mann as well as Johanna van Gogh, and many suffragists and suffragettes.

 In June 2002, the Dutch Maatschappij der Nederlandse Letterkunde (Society of Dutch Literature) proclaimed Multatuli the most important Dutch writer of all time.

 The annual Multatuli Prize, a Dutch literary prize, is named in his honor.
 The literary award Woutertje Pieterse Prijs is named after the character Woutertje Pieterse in Multatuli's De geschiedenis van Woutertje Pieterse.

 The Multatuli Museum is located in Amsterdam at Korsjespoortsteeg 20, where Eduard Douwes Dekker was born.
 Another Multatuli Museum was opened on 11 February 2018 in Rangkasbitung, Lebak Regency in the province of Banten, Indonesia.
 Multatuli was cremated in Gotha.
 His ashes were later brought to the cemetery and crematorium Westerveld in Driehuis.
 His wife Tine is buried in the Protestant section of the San Michele cemetery.

 An Indonesian Navy command ship was named in honor of Eduard Douwes Dekker.